...

 the potential of using GIs as an aid to sustainable development and

-ecosystems management in the Caribbean.
+ecosystem management in the Caribbean.

 GIs in Marine Applications